Every auto claim filed moves through five milestones each with the support of a claims professional.

-When you report your Auto claim to Farmers—whether online, to your agent, or by calling Claim Services – it is assigned to a claim representative who will guide you through the process, and who is supported by a team of claim specialists.
+When you report your auto claim to Farmers® – whether online, to your agent, or by calling Claim Services – it is assigned to a claims representative, and who is supported by a team of claims specialists.

-Next, your claim representative will make contact to explain how your claim will be handled, and to:
+Your claims representative will make contact to explain how your claim will be handled and to:

-After talking with you, the claim representative will determine whether your loss is covered and gather all relevant information about your damage or injury.
-The investigation typically includes: studying documentation; interviewing witnesses or other involved individuals; taking photos and samples; and conducting a physical inspection of your vehicle, if necessary.
+After talking with you, the claims representative will determine whether your loss is covered and gather all relevant information about your damage or injury.
+The investigation typically includes: studying documentation, interviewing witnesses or other involved individuals, taking photos and samples, and conducting a physical inspection of your vehicle, if necessary.

 It is our goal to evaluate your policy coverage, determine the amount of damage and pay you during our first visit.
 If we can’t, we’ll explain why.
-We also stand ready to re-inspect your vehicle – if needed – and provide a supplemental payment if you, a vendor or a repair facility later identifies additional damages that are covered by your policy.
+We also stand ready to re-inspect your vehicle – if needed – and provide supplemental payment if you, a vendor or a repair facility later identifies additional damages that are covered by your policy.

-If you have any questions about your claim payment, please do not hesitate to contact your claim representative.
+If you have any questions about your claim payment, please do not hesitate to contact your claims representative.
 And remember – cashing a check does not waive any rights you have under the terms of your policy.

 When we resolve your claim according to the terms of your policy, we close the claim.
 You can always contact your Claim Representative if questions arise after the closure.
-We stand ready to service your needs.
+We stand ready to provide service.

-To help you fully understand an Auto loss estimate, your claim representative will walk you through the document.
+To help you fully understand an auto loss estimate, your claims representative will walk you through the document.
 The first page includes our contact information and your claim number – a unique identifier with which we can quickly locate your information.
 We organize estimates for covered costs by area, with individual line items for every repair or replacement needed to return your car to its pre-loss condition.
 An overview on the estimate’s summary page lists each of these line items.